Mali War: Keïta presidency

-Also in 2017, Ansar Dine, the Sahara branch of AQIM, Katiba Macina, and the rest of Al-Mourabitoun merged to form the Jama'at Nasr al-Islam wal-Muslimin (JNIM), under the leadship of Ghaly, pledging allegiance to Ayman al-Zawahiri, then-leader of Al-Qaeda.
+Also in 2017, Ansar Dine, the Sahara branch of AQIM, Katiba Macina, and the rest of Al-Mourabitoun merged to form the Jama'at Nasr al-Islam wal-Muslimin (JNIM), under the leadship of Ghali, pledging allegiance to Ayman al-Zawahiri, then-leader of al-Qaeda.
 From the founding of the ISSP, the proxy groups of ISIS and al-Qaeda in the country, in what researchers called the "Sahel exception" or "Sahel anomaly", peacefully co-existed in their fights against the Malian government and her allies.

 By the first half of 2018, rebel attacks had intensified significantly, and by July of that year, northern Mali had largely slipped from government control.
 Jihadist activity was no longer confined to the north; it expanded rapidly into central Mali.
 By 2020, some estimates suggested that only one-third of the country remained under government authority.
 The "jihadist idyll" ended in 2019 when open conflict broke out between JNIM and the ISSP.
 The rivalry escalated into an all-time height in April 2020, with full-scale armed clashes occurring over a large territory and resulting in the deaths of around a thousand Islamic militants.